ecadlabs/taquito/docs/global_constant.md

 ## Description of the `Global Constants` feature

-The `Global Constants` is a feature introduced in the Hangzhou protocol.
+The `Global Constants` feature is introduced in the Hangzhou protocol.
 Its goal is to allow users to originate larger contracts or share code between contracts by using registered constants.

 This feature brings the following:
 - A new kind of operation, named `register_global_constant`, allows users to register Micheline expressions in the global table of constants.